 - psychology and mental health.

-The Faculty's researchers contribute across our research domains that run across all three Schools to power an interdisciplinary approach to research.
+The Faculty's research priorities are focused across our research domains.
+By running across all three Schools, the domains power an interdisciplinary approach.

-You can also browse our research by school and division in the University’s research explorer which provides comprehensive coverage of our expansive activity.
+You can also browse our research by school and division in the University’s research explorer.
+This provides comprehensive coverage of our expansive activity.

 Many of our programmes of study cross school and division boundaries to ensure they cover the breadth of knowledge and skills required.

 Prospective students can discover more about studying with us and search for courses via our subject area pages.